 The Bristlecone Chapter of the California Native Plant Society has recently awarded these grants for botanical projects.
 The Mary DeDecker Botanical Grant Program annually awards funding for projects that increase the understanding and appreciation of our region’s unique native flora.

 Local project recipients are:

 Valentine Eastern Sierra Reserve (VESR) Native Plant Project, submitted by Leslie Dawson and Sherry Taylor.
-Objectives include to enhance Mammoth Elementary School biological science curriculum through hands on learning, continue the current VESR Native Plant Project curriculum, diversify the plants in the VESR nursery, and expand the curriculum to include a botany lesson on flowers, pollination and plant survival.
+Objectives include to enhance Mammoth Elementary School biological science curriculum through hands on learning, continue the current VESR Native Plant Project curriculum, diversify the plants in the VESR nursery, expand the Project to include an adult component.
 As a final project, the students will restore a site with multiple species of plants.

 Buy a Plant, Fund a Grant

 Karen Ferrell-Ingram the California Native Plant Sale Chairperson stated that proceeds from the annual September Native plant sale fund the DeDecker Grants.
 The grant program is a fitting way to remember Mary DeDecker’s many contributions to the people and plants of the Eastern Sierra.